Shutdown threat recedes as Trump softens stance on wall

 It was a turnaround after days of impasse.
 Without a resolution, more than 800,000 government workers could be furloughed or sent to work without pay beginning at midnight Friday, disrupting government operations days before Christmas.

 One option that has been circulating on Capitol Hill would be to simply approve government funding at existing levels, without a boost for the border, as a stopgap measure to kick the issue into the new Congress next month.
-The White House preference was for such a short-term package, said a person familiar with the negotiations but not authorized to discuss them by name.
+The chairman of the Appropriations Committee, Sen. Richard Shelby, R-Ala., confirmed late Tuesday his office was preparing legislation to keep government funded, likely into February.
+The White House preference was for a longer-term package, although the conversation remained fluid and Trump has been known to quickly change course, said a person familiar with the negotiations but not authorized to discuss them by name.

 "We want to know what can pass," Sanders said at a press briefing.
 "Once they make a decision and they put something on the table, we'll make a determination on whether we'll move forward."